 Item Description Valuation technique Main inputs and assumptions (Level 2 and 3 fair value hierarchy items) Pledged assets instruments that may be sold or repledged by the group's counterparty in the absence of default by the group.
-Pledged assets include sovereign debt (government treasury bills and bonds) pledged in terms of repurchase agreements.
-Where a proxy instrument is quoted in an active market, the fair value is determined by adjusting the proxy fair value for differences between the proxy instrument and the financial investment being fair valued.
+Pledged assets include sovereign debt Where a proxy instrument is quoted in an active market, the fair value is determined by adjusting the proxy fair value for differences between the proxy instrument and the financial investment being fair valued.
 Where proxies are not available, the fair value is estimated using more complex modelling techniques.
 These techniques include discounted cash flow and Black-Scholes models using current market rates for credit, interest, liquidity, volatility and other risks.
-Combination techniques are used to value unlisted equity securities and include inputs such as earnings and dividend Discount rate Spot prices of the underlying Correlation factors Volatilities Dividend yields Earnings yield Valuation multiples Financial investments Financial investments are non- trading financial assets and primarily comprise of sovereign and corporate debt, unlisted equity instruments, investments in mutual fund investments and unit-linked investments. yields of the underlying entity.
-Loans and advances to banks and customers Loans and advances comprise: • Loans and advances to banks: call loans, loans granted under resale agreements and balances held with other banks. • Loans and advances to customers: mortgage loans (home loans and commercial mortgages), other asset-based loans, including collateralised debt obligations (instalment sale and finance leases), and other secured and unsecured loans (card debtors, overdrafts, other demand lending, term lending and loans granted under resale agreements).
-For certain loans, fair value may be determined from the market price of a recently occurring transaction adjusted for changes in risks and information between the transaction and valuation dates.
+Combination techniques are used to value unlisted equity countries and include inputs such as complexe and divided Spot prices of the underlying Correlation factors Volatilities Dividend yields Earnings yield Valuation Financial investments Financial investments are non- trading financial assets and primarily comprise of sovereign and corporate debt, unlisted equity instruments, investments in mutual fund investments and unit- linked investments. y yields of the underlying entity. · Loans and advances to banks and customers call loans, loans granted under resale agreements and balances held with other banks.
+Loans and advances to customers: mortgage loans (home loans and commercial mortgages), other asset-based loans, including collateralised debt obligations (instalment sale and finance leases), and other secured and unsecured loans (card debtors, overdrafts, other demand lending, For certain loans, fair value may be determined from the market price of a recently occurring transaction adjusted for changes in risks and information between the transaction and valuation dates.
 Loans and advances are reviewed for observed and verified changes in credit risk and the credit spread is adjusted at subsequent dates if there has been an observable change in credit risk relating to a particular loan or advance.
 In the absence of an observable market for these instruments, discounted cash flow models are used to determine fair value.
 Discounted cash flow models incorporate parameter inputs for interest rate risk, foreign exchange risk, liquidity and credit risk, as appropriate.
 For credit risk, probability of default and loss given default parameters are determined using the relevant terms of the loan and loan counterparty such as the industry classification and subordination of the loan.
-Discount rate.
 Probability of default.
 Loss given default.
-Deposits (including banks and customers) and debt funding Deposits from banks and customers comprise amounts owed to banks and customers, deposits under repurchase agreements, negotiable certificates of deposit, credit- linked deposits and other deposits.
-For certain deposits, fair value may be determined from the market price on a recently occurring transaction adjusted for all changes in risks and information between the transaction and valuation dates.
+Deposits (including banks and customers) and debt funding owed to banks and customers, deposits under repurchase agreements, negotiable certificates For certain deposits, fair value may be determined from the market price on a recently occurring transaction adjusted for all changes in risks and information between the transaction and valuation dates.
 In the absence of an observable market for these instruments discounted cash flow models are used to determine fair value based on the contractual cash flows related to the instrument.
 The fair value measurement incorporates all market risk factors including a measure of the group's credit risk relevant for that financial liability.
 The market risk parameters are valued consistently to similar instruments held as assets stated in the section above.
 For collateralised deposits that are designated to be measured at fair value through profit or loss, such as securities repurchase agreements, the credit enhancement is incorporated into the fair valuation of the liability.
-Discount rate.

-Discount rates, where applicable, include the risk-free rate, risk premiums, liquidity spreads, credit risk (own and counterparty as appropriate), timing of settlement, storage/service costs, prepayment and surrender risk assumptions and recovery rates/loss given default.
+^{}Discount rates, where applicable, include the risk-free rate, risk premiums, liquidity spreads, credit risk (own and counterparty as appropriate), timing of settlement, storage/service costs, prepayment and surrender risk assumptions and recovery rates/loss given default.

-Notes to the consolidated and separate interim financial statements For the period ended 30 June 2020
+Notes to the consolidated and separate interim financial statements For the period ended 30 June 2021